citp/privacy-policy-historical/j/jo/joo/joomunited.com.md

-> *The following text is extracted and transformed from the joomunited.com privacy policy that was archived on 2016-03-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160324172800id_/https%3A//www.joomunited.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the joomunited.com privacy policy that was archived on 2017-02-01.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170201095137id_/https%3A//www.joomunited.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy

-JoomUnited is committed to protecting your privacy and developing technology that gives you the most powerful and safe online experience.
-This Statement of Privacy applies to the joomunited.com Web site and governs data collection and usage.
-By using the JoomUnited website, you consent to the data practices described in this statement.

 ### Collection of your Personal Information